hcederna/road-trip-optimization/README.md

 Navigate through the folder structure to the `road-trip-optimization-master` directory on your desktop.
 Open the `Road Trip Optimization.ipynb` file.
 Follow the instructions in the notebook and press `Shift + Enter` to run the code in each cell.

-Congratulations you are now a road trip optimizing machine!
+Congratulations, you are now a road trip optimizing machine!

 ## Cleanup